Protagonist888/PDF-Read-OCR/README.md

 # PDF-Read-OCR
 Code to read PDF using OCR method

-The out_text.txt file only includes first 2 pages of this example PDF.
-To run with entire 100 pages ~30 min.
+The out_text.txt file is the output of the script.
+For 100 page document, ~20 min to run.